 FEMA grants do not have to be repaid.
 FEMA assistance is nontaxable and will not affect eligibility for Social Security, Medicaid or other federal benefits.

-- You have insurance.
-FEMA may be able to provide additional assistance or help with other needs not covered by insurance.
-FEMA cannot duplicate insurance payments, but underinsured applicants may receive help after their insurance claims have been settled.
+Survivors should register even if they have insurance.
+FEMA cannot duplicate insurance payments, but underinsured applicants may receive help after their claims been settled.